redpanda-data/connect/website/blog/2021-06-02-new-plugins-and-templates.md

 tags: [ "v4", "plugins", "templates", "roadmap" ]
 ---

-I need help, attention and affirmation, and therefore It's time for a development update.
+I need help, attention and affirmation, and therefore it's time for a development update.
 Around five months ago I posted a [roadmap for Benthos v4](/blog/2021/01/04/v4-roadmap) that included some utterly unattainable goals that only a super human could achieve.

 Now that most of those features are ready to test, namely a new plugins API and config templating, I'm looking for people to try them out and give feedback.
 Please read on if that sounds like fun to you, or also if it doesn't sound fun but you intend to do it anyway.